Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

     alt="Graphical user interface, application, Word Description automatically generated" />

-4. Once the “Block Automation” process is complete, the AXI NoC will now appear on the IPI Canvas configured for DDR4 (the DDR-MC is part of the NoC instance) with an external port named “CH0_DDR_0\_0” and connections to the CIPS via multiple AXI ports along with associated AXI clock ports with an external clock port named “sys_clk0_0”:
+4. Once the “Block Automation” process is complete, the AXI NoC will now appear on the IP integrator  Canvas configured for DDR4 (the DDR-MC is part of the NoC instance) with an external port named “CH0_DDR_0\_0” and connections to the CIPS via multiple AXI ports along with associated AXI clock ports with an external clock port named “sys_clk0_0”: